- Creates glare free light.

 - Different sizes, surfaces and fixtures types.

-PH 4½-3½ Glass Table (1927) provides soft illumination.
-The PH 4 family is based on the principle of a reflecting multi-shade system, producing a harmonious and glare free illumination.
+PH 4/3 Table (1967) provides mainly downward illumination.
+PH 4/3 is based on the principle of a reflecting multi-shade system, creating a harmonious and glare free illumination.
 The shades are drawn over a logarithmic spiral, with the center of the light source placed in the spiral's focal point.

 Story behind the product